 What is Thai Massage?

 It is massage, and so much more.
-It is an ancient healing arts system which has been used in Thailand for hundreds of years to help people with their various ailments.
+It is an ancient healing arts system that has been used in Thailand for hundreds of years to help people with their various ailments.

 In the end it depends on the practitioner.
 Some therapists use primarily the massage elements, others use mostly the yoga elements, others emphasize the energetic aspects, and some combine it all in a balanced way.

 There is no one right or wrong way.
 This is an ancient system, but it is still evolving, especially since its introduction to the Western world.
 There it has been:

 Which one is the right way?
 The way that makes clients feel better and that helps improve dis-ease conditions.